 But thanks to the same recession that caused the real estate mess, there are loads of opportunities for those with the financial resources and means to buy real estate.
-Here are seven reasons why it’s currently a buyer’s market in 2011.
+Companies like Roofstock are making it simple to purchase investment properties even in cities where you don’t currently live.
+Here are seven reasons why it’s currently a buyer’s market in 2019.

 1. Mortgage Interest Rates Are Low Again

 Several years back when the mortgage rates hit an all-time low, people went crazy buying homes and investment properties.
 Some of the same people ended up getting greedy and borrowed against their newfound equity, which eventually contributed to the downturn of the real estate market.
 Don’t repeat these mistakes.

 Many former homeowners have been displaced due to foreclosure, so there are a lot more renters in the market, making it optimal for investors to buy rental properties without the burden of the mortgage payment.

 Right or wrong, there is often a stigma associated with finding an apartment for rent.
 If someone has owned a home, they might see it as a step backwards to move into an apartment.
 This creates a great opportunity for you as a real estate investor.
 Also, those who have owned homes prior generally will make better tenants because they tend to treat rental homes as they are used to treating their own home.

 I believe most people would prefer to rent from a good private landlord as opposed to a property management company.
 For some, it is the security of knowing that only your landlord has the key to your home.
 Others might feel that there is an opportunity to eventually purchase the home through a lease with option to buy, or lease-purchase contract.